DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 cd jade-data-repo/ops
 DB=datarepo SUFFIX=ZZ ENVIRONMENT=dev ./db-connect.sh
 ```
-4. Add some setting to your database, that I can't remembmer...
+4. Add something to your database (I can't remember what...)
-5. Ask colleague from DevOps to create a google project for your named broad-jade-ZZ (replacing 'ZZ' with your initials) in the broadinstitute.org organization
+5. Ask a colleague from DevOps to create a google project for you with the following details:
+  * Google Project Name: broad-jade-ZZ (replacing 'ZZ' with your initials)
+  * Google Organization: broadinstitute.org

 ## 9. Google Cloud Platform setup